N4v1ds0n/PP5-predictive_analysis/README.md

 All images were captured under consistent, uniform conditions: the leaves are centered against a grey, grainy background, which provides strong visual contrast and supports reliable image analysis.
 The dataset was sourced from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).
+---

+## ML Business Case

+The Mildew Detector

+### Problem statement

+Farmy & Foods, a major player in the agricultural sector, faces operational challenges in managing powdery mildew across its cherry plantations.
+The current reliance on manual inspection—taking approximately 30 minutes per tree—is time-intensive and unsustainable at scale.
+As a result, delayed detection can hinder timely treatment, negatively affecting both yield and crop quality.

+### Objective

+Develop a machine learning model to automatically classify whether a cherry leaf is infected with powdery mildew based on image data provided by the Farmy & Foody company.
+This is a supervised learning problem, framed as binary image classification.
+The goal:

+- reduce inspection times through automation
+- improve accuracy compared to manual inspection
+- make inspection scaleable for larger areas

+### Problem Framing

+- Type: Supervised Learning

+- Task: Binary classification (Healthy vs. Diseased)

+- Label Type: Single-label, mutually exclusive

+- Input: RGB image of a cherry leaf

+- Output:

+    - A binary flag indicating infection status

+    - A confidence score (probability between 0–1)

+### Success Criteria

+- Accuracy target: ≥ 97% on the test set

+- Inference mode: Real-time / on-demand

+- Deployment target: Mobile/web application for field use by farmers

+### Business Rationale

+Currently, disease detection relies on manual leaf inspection, where a farmer spends ~30 minutes per tree, sampling and visually inspecting leaves.
+This process is:

+- Time-consuming

+- Prone to human error

+- Scalable only with increased labor costs

+By automating the diagnosis via a mobile app, we can offer:

+- Faster diagnosis

+- Consistent accuracy

+- Reduced labor and inspection costs

+- Scalable disease monitoring

+### Data Source

+- Dataset: Cherry Leaf Disease Dataset on Kaggle

+- Provided by: Farmy & Foody

+- Image Count: 4,208 cherry leaf images, 2 classes: Healthy and Powdery Mildew Infected, Format: 128x128 RGB JPEG images
+---

 ## Business Requirements